-For level 1 and level 2 ICUs new requirements are introduced for a team leader, a liaison nurse and a charge nurse of a unit; a one-to-one nurse-patient ratio for a resuscitation cubicle in an emergency department - again, I do not think I have ever seen anyone be on their own in a resuscitation cubicle - so the morning shift will be in line with the afternoon and night shifts; a one-to-four nurse-patient ratio for night shift on postnatal and antenatal wards - currently it is one to six; level 4 services as part of a larger metropolitan service for level 5 and level 6 services under the maternity capability framework; and an in-charge nurse on night shifts in standalone high-dependency units and primary care units.
+New requirements are introduced for a team leader, a liaison nurse and a charge nurse of a unit in level 1 and level 2 ICUs; a one-to-one nurse-patient ratio for a resuscitation cubicle in an emergency department - again, I do not think I have ever seen anyone be on their own in a resuscitation cubicle - so the morning shift will be in line with the afternoon and night shifts; a one-to-four nurse-patient ratio for night shift on postnatal and antenatal wards - currently it is one to six - and for level 4 services that are part of a larger metropolitan service and level 5 and level 6 services under the maternity capability framework; and an in-charge nurse on night shifts in standalone high-dependency units and coronary care units.
 The bill also updates the lists of hospitals in the schedules of the act to reflect changes to the names of some services.
 The new ratios will be phased in over three stages to give health services time to implement staff changes.
 Hospitals must have the 25 per cent additional staff requirements in place from the day after royal assent, 75 per cent from 1 December 2025 and 100 per cent from 1 July 2026.